the sustainable toy story

 photo credit: Greg Blatchford

-ethically made, organic cotton gift bags
+ethically made, organic cotton bags

 Every bag is marked with a code which allows it to be traced right back to the cotton field it originated in.